 - Yeast (or the lack of it) seems to feature in the regulations for the Passover meal.
 What is its significance?

 - How is the Passover meal a marker of inclusion and exclusion?
-How do you feel about the apparently binary nature of God’s salvation?
+How do you feel about the apparently binary nature (either ‘in’ or ‘out’) of God’s salvation?

-- Look for and mark words in Exodus 13:11-16 that are like ‘redeem’ and ‘redemption’.
-What does the writer mean when they use that word?
+- Look for, and mark, words in Exodus 13:11-16 that are like ‘redeem’ and ‘redemption’.
+What does the writer mean when he uses that word?
 What is a dictionary definition?
 What do you learn about God’s redemption in this story?